-Answer: What files to be submitted to public repositories will depend on what 10x workflow/chemistry version was used to generate the data.
-The table below lists the recommended files to submit for different 10x chemistries.
+Answer: The files to submit to public repositories depends on the 10x Genomics workflow/chemistry version used to generate the data.
+The table below lists the recommended files to submit for different 10x Genomics chemistries.
 The alternative data type for submission is also listed.

 Gene Expression*: 3' v3.1, 3' LT v3.1, 3' v3, 3' v2, 5' v2, 5' v1.1, 5' v1